 Alternatively, you might plant seeds to grow flowers or even root vegetables.
 If you decide to go the flower route, be sure you time it right!
 These can make a wonderful (super easy) Mother's Day gift in May.

-I hope these ideas gave you some inspiration for your March lesson plans.
+I hope these fun March activities for elementary students gave you some inspiration for your March lesson plans.
 While this time of year can be challenging as spring fever hits hard, it is also full of opportunities for fun and engagement.